 “We’ve still got to decide based upon the money we raise which two pod themes we actually get,” said Penni “but I’m keen that one of them is a ‘workshop’ theme aimed particularly at men with dementia.
 Whilst there are lots of stimulating craft activities traditionally for women, there’s not always a lot particularly geared towards men, so a theme that recreates the garden shed or the garage would help staff build even better relationships with the men who use our services.”

 The walkers were in good spirits as they set off in staggered intervals in smaller separate self-supporting contingent groups.
-Leading one of the groups was Hedon Albermarle’s Activities Coordinator Agnes Murray who was delighted that many residents at Albermarle were watching the curious gathering of walkers through the windows of the activity area.
+Leading one of the groups was Hedon Albemarle’s Activities Coordinator Agnes Murray who was delighted that many residents at Albermarle were watching the curious gathering of walkers through the windows of the activity area.
 “It’s a bit cold so they’ve chosen to watch from the comfort of indoors – but they didn’t want to miss the start!” she said.

 The sponsored walk is expected to raise enough to cover the full costs of two dementia pods and associated reminiscence products each costing approximately £2,000.

-The walk had been organised as part of the HICA Group’s Shine Initiative which pledges to ‘make a difference’ to the lives of the they people they support.
+The walk had been organised as part of the HICA Group’s Shine Initiative which pledges to ‘make a difference’ to the lives of the people they support.